zpbappi/zpbappi.github.io/_posts/2014-12-14-underscore-net-a-net-implementation-of-underscore-js.md

 So, I ended up creating a [github project](https://github.com/zpbappi/underscore-net).
 Currently `_.once()` and `_.debounce()` methods are implemented and they are published to master branch.
 However, I will continue to implement other methods in [dev](https://github.com/zpbappi/underscore-net/tree/dev) branch.
 Once they are properly tested, they will eventually make their ways into master branch.

 I tried to keep the .NET version consistent with Underscore.js, as much as possible.
 However, Underscore.Net accepts Action as callback functions.
-Moreover, you can use generic Action<T>.
+Moreover, you can use generic Action&lt;T&gt;.
 So far, Actions containing up to 4 parameters are supported.
 For detail usage, please visit the tests in [Underscore.Specs](https://github.com/zpbappi/underscore-net/tree/dev/Underscore.Specs) folder of the github repo.

 Here is a sample usage of Underscore.Net methods implemented so far.